NagatiMahmoud/az-104/README.md

 A Point-to-Site (P2S) VPN gateway connection lets you create a secure connection to your virtual network from an individual client computer.
 Reference:

+Question #31Topic 1
+Your company has two on-premises servers named SRV01 and SRV02.
+Developers have created an application that runs on SRV01.
+The application calls a service on SRV02 by IP address.
+You plan to migrate the application on Azure virtual machines (VMs).
+You have configured two VMs on a single subnet in an Azure virtual network.
+You need to configure the two VMs with static internal IP addresses.
+What should you do?
+A. Run the New-AzureRMVMConfig PowerShell cmdlet.
+B. Run the Set-AzureSubnet PowerShell cmdlet.
+C. Modify the VM properties in the Azure Management Portal.
+D. Modify the IP properties in Windows Network and Sharing Center.
+E. Run the Set-AzureStaticVNetIP PowerShell cmdlet.
+Most Voted

+Correct Answer: E 🗳️
+Specify a static internal IP for a previously created VM If you want to set a static IP address for a VM that you previously created, you can do so by using the following cmdlets.
+If you already set an IP address for the
+VM and you want to change it to a different IP address, you'll need to remove the existing static IP address before running these cmdlets.
+See the instructions below to remove a static IP.
+For this procedure, you'll use the Update-AzureVM cmdlet.
+The Update-AzureVM cmdlet restarts the VM as part of the update process.
+The DIP that you specify will be assigned after the VM restarts.
+In this example, we set the IP address for VM2, which is located in cloud service StaticDemo.
+Get-AzureVM -ServiceName StaticDemo -Name VM2 | Set-AzureStaticVNetIP -IPAddress 192.168.4.7 | Update-AzureVM